 Below is a link to our Intent, Implementation and Impact Statement for Religious Education (RE).
 This document outlines, for Religious Education (RE) at Great Finborough Church Primary School, our aims and vision (Intent), our approach to planning, delivery, assessment and enrichment (Implementation) and what we want our children to have achieved and experienced by the time they leave us in Year 6 (Impact).

-Below is a link to our Curriculum Map for Religious Education (RE).
+Below is a link to our breadth of study for Religious Education (RE).